Southern Oklahoma Aulacogen: Felsic rocks

+Some thought has been put forward as to the corresponding mafic intrusion needed to produce these felsic rocks, either through partial melting of the adjacent crust or through fractional crystallization of the mafic magma itself.
+Gilbert (1982) suggests that an igneous body related to the Late Diabase Dikes may be responsible, despite the geochemical differences between the "wet" dikes and "dry" felsic rocks.
+Gilbert also points out that the predicted existence of a felsic-precursor mafic magma precludes the assumption that the positive Bouguer gravity anomaly is due only to the mafic rocks currently observed in the aulacogen.

 Significance to petroleum exploration

 Due to its unique structure and faulting, the area within and around the aulacogen developed very deep basins (such as the Anadarko Basin), forming excellent petroleum sources.
 Igneous rock deposits often form the hanging walls of anticline reverse faults in this area, leading to an unusual number of petroleum wells drilled into them in order to access the petroleum-bearing rock layers below.
 A graph of the geothermal history of the Southern Oklahoma Aulacogen suggests that sections of rock in the area may have been, at one point, in the temperature range of the "liquid window," the range of temperatures that are ideal for oil formation.
 The isotherms of this window range from 65 °C to 150 °C. This further suggests that the area may have served as an oil formation bed before a late Ordovician fluid migration pulse.